EdVenty/blackRacers/README.md

 Robot electrical diagram - `` Schematic_BlackRacers_2021-05-08.png``.

 Images of our team and robot can be found in `images/` folder.
+Team photos: `ours photo` and `ours funny photo`.

 ____
 ## Description of the robot